 The following year, in 1979, the Baltimore County Department of Aging was created and is now responsible for coordinating funding and services from the federal, state and local governments.
 In January 1980, the Federal Nutrition program was started at the Ateaze Senior Center.
 In addition, with meals continuing to be prepared by volunteers, Ateaze had the only dual lunch program in a Baltimore County Senior Center.

 Many facility improvements have been made to the Holabird Avenue site.
 In 1983, the center was temporarily moved to the Northpoint Junior High School building to allow for the Holabird Avenue building to be renovated.
 In 2000, Baltimore County funded improvements to the facility such as a new roof, window replacements, exterior brick pointing, and the interior painted.
 In 2001, Baltimore County provided funds to replace all furnishings for the senior center.
 February 2005 marked the opening of the Ateaze Senior Fitness Center.

 On March 31, 2000, in Washington D.C. at the National Council of Aging's Convention, Ateaze Senior Center became an accredited senior center.
 In fact, Baltimore County became the first municipality in the country to have all of their senior centers accredited.
 The centers were accredited again in 2005.
-The Ateaze Senior Center has taken great pride in this distinction.

 The Ateaze Senior Center has become a thriving component of the community.
 Other Baltimore County agencies, a vast number of community businesses, and a broad range of partnerships support the senior center.
 The members of the center credit their vitality to the opportunities made available at their community senior center.
 The senior center has become a "destination point" for the community.